FelixFourcolor/noteblock-generator/README.md

 ## Generation
 The generated structure of one voice looks like this:
 ```
-x
+x (+/-)
 ↑
 |
 | [BAR 5] etc.
 |          ↑
-|          -- note <- note <- note [BAR 4]
+|          -- unit <- unit <- unit [BAR 4]
 |                               ↑
-| [BAR 3] note -> note -> note --
+| [BAR 3] unit -> unit -> unit --
 |           ↑
-|           - note <- note <- note [BAR 2]
+|           - unit <- unit <- unit [BAR 2]
 |                               ↑
-| [BAR 1] note -> note -> note --
+| [BAR 1] unit -> unit -> unit --
 |
-O------------------------------------------> z
+O------------------------------------------> z (+/-)
 ```
+A "unit" refers to a redstone unit mentioned in the JSON section.

+The x-axis goes + or - depends on the x-orientation mentioned in the Usage section.
+And similarly with the z-axis.

 Each voice is a vertical layer on top of another.
-They are built in the order that they are written in the json file, from bottom to top.
+They are built in the order that they are written in the json file.
+They go from bottom to top (+) or top to bottom (-) depending on the y-orientation.
-Warning: noteblocks that are further away from the player sound softer; take this into account when choosing voice orders and/or dynamics.

-The "O" of the first voice is considered the location of the build.
-The build coordinates mentioned in the Usage section are the coordinates of this location.
+The "O" of the first voice is the generate location mentioned in the Usage section.

-Each "note" in the above diagram is a group that looks like this:
+Each redstone unit is a group that looks like this:
 ```
-x
+x (+/-)
 ↑
 |            [noteblock]
 |            [noteblock]
-| [repeater]   [stone]
+| [repeater]   [block]
 |            [noteblock]
 |            [noteblock]

-|------------------------> z
+|------------------------> z (+/-)
 ```

+A "block" refers to the opaque block mentioned in the Usage section.

-The number of noteblocks depends on the note's dynamic level, this diagram shows one with maximum dynamic level 4.
+The number of noteblocks depends on the note's dynamic value mentioned in the JSON section, this diagram shows one with maximum value 4.

-Upon being called, the generator fills the required space starting from the build location with air, then generates the structure.

 ## License